resiliencer/i915-sriov-dkms/README.md

 ## 1. Linux host setup

 Tested Linux Kernel versions:
-- 6.1.60-lts - works perfectly.
-Used this branch for almost the entire 2024, for a responsive fast desktop on virtual machines without any lags.
+- 6.1.60-lts - works perfectly, I've been using this branch for almost the entire year of 2024 for a fast and responsive desktop on VMs without any lag.
-- <s>6.5.7-zen</s> - works, but a memory leak occurs(the memory will run out in an hour or two), error: `dmesg [drm] *ERROR* tlb invalidation response timed out for seqno 23`
-- <s>6.5.9-zen</s> - same memory leak
 - <b>6.11.2-zen</b> - everything works.
 Source code had been synchronized with @strongtz but I had got some i915 errors during boot and init in dmesg.
-Then I had integrated @bbaa Pull Request #207 and it solved the issue and now everything works without errors.
+Then I had integrated @bbaa-bbaa Pull Request #207 and it solved the issue and now everything works without errors.

 1) UEFI BIOS settings.
 I think the only settings that matter are:
 ```